 Carter's magic ran out his junior season, struggling with inconsistency and injuries.
 He managed just 1,250 passing yards, six touchdowns and 10 interceptions in seven games before declaring for the 2001 NFL Draft.

 Carter still ranks sixth on Georgia football's all-time passing yards list (6,447), seventh in touchdown passes (35) and tenth in total touchdowns (46).

-Carter Joins the Dallas Cowboys
+Quincy Carter Dallas Cowboys

 With the 53rd overall pick in the second round, Dallas selected former Georgia Bulldogs quarterback Quincy Carter as the heir apparent to the recently-departed Troy Aikman.

 After a strong preseason showing, and reported pressure from owner Jerry Jones, Carter was named Dallas' starting quarterback for Week 1.
 Growing pains were obvious as Carter managed just a 3-5 record with 1,072 yards and five TDs against seven INTs.
 Dallas' revolving door at quarterback that year included starts from Anthony Wright (who), Clint Stoerner (huh) and Ryan Leaf (yikes).